+This paper examines microcredit as a business starting as a social inspiration and ending as a sustainable model for microfinance.
 It provides insights on some of the business microcredit dimensions that may be changing society.
-Some of the changes may be for the better while others may still be in doubt due to concern of sustainability.
-Regardless, Dr. Yunus has reinvented the way society looks at a business.
+Some of the changes may be for the better while others may still be in doubt because of sustainability concerns.
+Regardless, Dr. Yunus has reinvented the way we look at a business.
+This paper attempts to answers several social, political, and economic questions created by microfinance business ventures.

-Keywords: microfinance, microcredit, microlending, social business, microenterprise credit, and microcapital.
+Keywords: microfinance, microcredit, microlending, social business, microenterprise credit, and microcapital..